MicrosoftDocs/quantum-docs/articles/get-started-jupyter-notebook.md

 - An Azure subscription.
 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 - An Azure Quantum workspace.
 See [Create an Azure Quantum workspace](xref:microsoft.quantum.how-to.workspace).

-## Get a sample notebook
+## Get the sample notebook

-To get started, you can use use a sample from the notebook gallery.
+To get started, copy the sample notebook from the notebook gallery.

 1. Select your Azure Quantum workspace in the [Azure portal](https://portal.azure.com).
 1. Select **Jupyter Notebooks**.
 1. Select **Notebook Gallery**.
-1. Select the sample you want to use, and select **Copy to My Notebooks**.
+1. Select the **Qiskit and IonQ** notebook , and select **Copy to My Notebooks**.

     :::image type="content" source="media/how-to-run-notebooks-workspace/notebook-gallery.png" alt-text="Notebook gallery in Azure Quantum.":::